GaloisInc/grift/docs/Committee.md

 bitvectors (F32Add, F64Sqrt, etc.), and are interpreted in simulation foreign function calls to the Berkeley Softfloat library (referenced above).

-## Current capabilities (what the specification and associated tooling generates and enables)
+## Current capabilities

+- Haskell library with RISC-V base ISA and extensions, with all instruction encodings and semantics for RV32/64GC
+- Command-line documentation tool (`grift-doc`)
+- Command-line simulation and coverage tool (`grift-sim`)

 ### Emulation